AdrKacz/super-duper-guacamole/awa-chat-flutter/awachat/README.md

 > [Flutter documentation - iOS deployment](https://docs.flutter.dev/deployment/ios)

-> **Update `ios/Runner.xcodeproj/project/pbxproj` to use build information from `pubspec.yaml` (see [StackOverflow - Update Version and Build number](https://stackoverflow.com/questions/61922857/how-to-force-flutter-to-update-my-version-and-build-number/67080868#67080868))
+> **Update `ios/Runner.xcodeproj/project/pbxproj` to use build information from `pubspec.yaml` (see [StackOverflow - Update Version and Build number](https://stackoverflow.com/questions/61922857/how-to-force-flutter-to-update-my-version-and-build-number/67080868#67080868))**

 ```
 flutter build ipa
 ```

+The output is at `build/ios/archive/Runner.xcarchive`

 Then open `.xcarchive` on `Finder` and click on `Validate`.